About

 Blue-eyed Grass (Sisyrinchium montanum) with a Hover Fly visitor.

-Digital photography is a highly practical means I like to use to help to identify plants.
-It is the fundamental aspect of this site, to illustrate the various key features of a species.
-All of the photographs used in this site are mine unless otherwise noted.
+Digital photography is a highly practical tool I like to use to help identify plants.
+Illustrating the various key features of a species is the fundamental aspect of this site.
+Unless otherwise noted, all of the photographs used on this site are mine.

 Each species has a page that is laid out as follows: